rpicard/explore-flask/source/index.rst

 About the author
 ----------------

 My name is Robert Picard.
-I'm a security consultant and a Flask enthusiast.
+I'm a security person and I'm creating `Crucial Detection <https://www.crucialdetection.com>`.
 I like Flask for its simplicity in the face of frameworks like Django that try and be everything to everyone.
 That model works for a lot of people, but not for me.

-If you want to get in touch, feel free to send me an email at robert@robert.io or connect on twitter `@__rlp <https://twitter.com/__rlp>`_.
+If you want to get in touch, feel free to send me an email at robert@robert.io.
 If you have feedback on the book, check out the `GitHub repository <https://github.com/rpicard/explore-flask>`_ too.

 Contents